Access management plus strong authentication – a great recipe against password hijacking?

 Secfense User Access Security Broker Deployment

-Summarizing the way of thinking, I urge you to both, harden the internal network by introducing various types of restrictions, and to implement strong authentication.
-And to start your adventure with learning more about a multi-factor authentication (MFA) or two-factor authentication (2FA) and exploring the User Access Security Broker solution.
+In conclusion, I advocate for strengthening internal network security through various restrictions and implementing strong authentication.
+You can start by learning more about multi-factor authentication (MFA), and two-factor authentication (2FA) and exploring the User Access Security Broker.

 Krzysztof Góźdź drives sales and new business development.
 Krzysztof has more than 20 years of experience in Information Technology & Services sales and has previously worked for IBM and Hewlett-Packard bringing on board enterprise customers and cooperating with them.
 Read More